CircleSD/active_manageable/README.md

 end
 ```

 The manager classes provide standard implementations of the seven core CRUD methods.
-These can be overwritten to perform custom business logic and the classes can also be extended to include the business logic for additional actions, both making use of the internal ActiveManageable methods and variables described in the [Adding Bespoke Methods](#adding-bespoke-methods) section.
+These can be extended or overwritten to perform custom business logic and the classes can also be extended to include the business logic for additional actions, both making use of the internal ActiveManageable methods and variables described in the [Adding Bespoke Methods](#adding-bespoke-methods) section.

 With an Activity model in a CRM application to manage meetings & tasks, a complete action may be required.
 This could be implemented as follows: